 The statute does not say what a "showing of necessity" means.
-It will be up to the court to decide whether this requirement has been met. that the person has an essential need to drive to.
+It will be up to the court to decide whether this requirement has been met.

-- The applicant may not operate a motor vehicle for more than four hours in any 24-hour period. - Except: On a showing of necessity, the court may allow the person to drive for any period determined by the court that does not exceed 12 hours in any 24-hour period. - The reasons that the applicant may operate a vehicle. - This should be tailored to the specific reasons the person provided when demonstrating an essential need to drive (for example, to go to work). - The areas or routes of travel permitted. - This should be tailored to the specific areas that the person said they need to drive to when they were demonstrating an essential need to drive. - This could be a specific county or group of counties or a particular route or routes. - Out of state?
-The court may include in an order that the person may travel in another state or states, but the person (and not the court) is responsible for determining whether the other state(s) will honor the ODL or not.
+- Except: On a showing of necessity, the court may allow the person to drive for any period determined by the court that does not exceed 12 hours in any 24-hour period. - The reasons that the applicant may operate a vehicle. - This should be tailored to the specific reasons the person provided when demonstrating an essential need to drive (for example, to go to work).

+- The areas or routes of travel permitted. - This should be tailored to the specific areas that the person said they need to drive to when they were demonstrating an essential need to drive. - This could be a specific county or group of counties or a particular route or routes. - Out of state?
+The court may include in an order that the person may travel in another state or states, but the person (and not the court) is responsible for determining whether the other state(s) will honor the ODL or not. - That the applicant may not use the ODL to operate a commercial motor vehicle.